jarmani/qconsole/README.md

 To adjust the window height, use the `-h` option.
 To adjust the speed that the console scrolls, use the `-s` option (1 to 10, default of 9).
+To change the key binding use -k <modifier>+<key> or -k <key>.
+Only one modifier is supported and value can be alt, ctrl, shift or super.